 Significant liquidity and market risks regarding the Company's liabilities are relating to the redeemable shares of the Company's minority shareholders.
-Shares with a redemption amount of \$153.6m (valuation as of 31 December 2015) (2014: \$122.2m) are redeemable from January 2017 on.
-Shares with a redemption amount of \$899.7m (valuation as of 31 December 2015) (2014: \$709.3m) are redeemable in short-term, if specific criteria are met.
+As of 31 December 2016, all redeemable shares are redeemable in short-term, if specific criteria are met.
 However, the Company does not expect that such criteria will be met in the short-term.
 The right to put the shares would be suspended if the redemption would lead to a default under the financing agreements of the indirect subsidiary JAB Holdings B.V.